Kotlin/grammar-tools/README.md

 The grammar is located in the [Kotlin specification repository](https://github.com/JetBrains/kotlin-spec/tree/master/grammar).

-## Library status
+## Status

-Now the library has experimental status and isn't published in the maven.
+The library is develped **only for internal purposes** of the Kotlin team, and actual state of the library isn't guaranteed.

 ## Using